 Joe Rosenthal’s famous picture of Marines at the top of Mount Suribachi on Iwo Jima.

+Four Japanese and three American aircraft carriers joined in the battle.
+All four of Japan’s large carriers, part of the six-carrier force that had attacked Pearl Harbor six months earlier, and a heavy cruiser were sunk, while the Americans lost only one carrier and a destroyer.
+After Midway, Japan could not replace its lost men, ships, and planes fast enough to fight off the Americans.
+For this reason, Midway is the turning point in the Pacific War.
 After the Battle of Midway, the Americans slowly moved west across the Pacific, attacking Japanese-held islands on their way to Japan.
-Rather than taking every Japanese island of Micronesia and Melanesia, the United States chose a path that would move American naval forces closer and closer to the Japanese mainland by attacking the islands where the Japanese were the weakest and skipping those that would be harder to attack, leaving them cut off from communication and supplies.
+Instead of attacking the Japanese on every island of Micronesia and Melanesia, the United States chose a path that would move American forces closer and closer to the Japanese mainland by attacking the islands where the Japanese were the weakest and skipping those that would be harder to attack.
+This left them cut off from communication and supplies.
 Using this Island Hopping plan, General MacArthur led the advance toward Japan.

-The final island help by Japan was the large island of Okinawa.
-The battle has been called tets no ame, the “rain of steel” in Japanese because of how terrible the fighting was and because of the Japanese kamikaze suicide airplane attacks.
+The final island held by Japan was the large island of Okinawa.
+The attack on Okinawa has been called kotetsu no ame, the “rain of steel” in Japanese because of how terrible the fighting was and because of the Japanese kamikaze suicide airplane attacks.
 About 160,000 soldiers died on both sides.
-About 150,000 Okinawan people died also, which was half of all the people on the island.
+About 150,000 Okinawan people also died, which was half of all the people on the island.

-During the battle, Americans received word that President Roosevelt had died of a brain hemorrhage.
+During the battle, Americans found out that President Roosevelt had died.
 For many young soldiers, Roosevelt was the only president they could remember.
 He had been elected four times and served a total of 12 years in office.
 Vice-President Harry Truman took his place and it fell to the new president to decide how to end war in the Pacific.
-After watching the the Battle of Okinawa, Truman’s first big decision would be how to end the war without having to attack the Japanese mainland.
+After seeing how bad the Battle of Okinawa had been, Truman wanted to find a way to end the war without having to attack the four main islands of Japan.